8 Ways to Improve Customer Centric Selling in 2025

 Ask pain-based questions

-They’ve developed a series of questions, called the Sandler Funnel, that their employees use during face-to-face calls and over the phone.
+You can use the Sandler Funnel, a series of questions that their employees use during face-to-face calls and over the phone.

 They’re designed to bring customers closer to sharing their pain points.
 They are: